blackpuppy/docs/en/core-libraries/helpers/js.rst

         $this->Js->get('div.message');
         $this->Js->each('$(this).css({color: "red"});');

-    Using the jQuery engine would create the following Javascript:
+    Using the jQuery engine would create the following JavaScript:

     .. code-block:: javascript

         $('div.message').each(function () { $(this).css({color: "red"}); });

 .. php:method:: alert($message)

-    Create a javascript snippet containing an ``alert()`` snippet.
+    Create a JavaScript snippet containing an ``alert()`` snippet.
 By default, ``alert`` does not buffer, and returns the script snippet.::